Setting the Record Straight: The Thomas Richards Walking Dead Lawsuit - By Lisa Weingarten Richards

 My husband and I deserve to have those claims evaluated based on complete information rather than coverage designed to generate clicks at the expense of accuracy.

-As an attorney with 15 years of experience, I stand behind both the legal research and the strategic approach reflected in this complaint.
-The case raises important questions about accountability in entertainment media and protection of individual rights in the digital age - questions that deserve thoughtful consideration, not tabloid treatment.
+As an attorney with 15 years of experience and training from some of the top schools and legal employers in the country, I stand behind both the legal research and the strategic approach reflected in this complaint.
+The case raises important questions about accountability in entertainment media and protection of individual rights that deserve thoughtful consideration, not tabloid treatment.

 No comments: